Katie's Notes

 It’s been very humid and hot in Tokyo.

 Initially, I had planned to observe two different kinds of settings.
-One is a physician home visit, and my observations of the home visit have been going very well.
-The other one is care homes for older patients, which turned out to be a very different setting than I expected in terms of the interactions between the residents and the professionals.
+One is a physician home visit, and my observations during it have been going very well.
+The other one is care homes for older patients, which turned out to be a very different setting than I expected in terms of interactions between residents and professionals.

-Some healthcare professionals gave me advice, telling me that I might need to focus on a physician home visit setting.
-Home visits can be a type of social situation involving multiple people, such as a doctor, a nurse, a patient and the patient’s family members for most of the cases.
-In addition, doctors who are willing to go for home visits to patients’ houses are highly likely to have an interest in patient-centred styles.
+Some healthcare professionals gave me advice, suggesting I might need to focus on a physician home visit setting.
+Home visits are a type of social situation involving multiple people, such as a doctor, a nurse, a patient, and the patient’s family members, in most cases.
+In addition, doctors who are willing to visit patients’ homes are likely to be interested in practising patient-centred approaches.

 My achievements in Week 32